marmarek/qubes-qvm-screenshot-tool/README.md

 chmod +x /home/user/Pictures/qvm-screenshot-tool.sh
 ```

-Now, you can setup hotkeys.
-Go to System -> Keyboard settings and bind it to your default shortcut for `PrintScreen` key or add to e.g. `Ctrl+PrintScreen` combination..

-Also you can start ot from dom0 terminal to get full verbose output:
+Of course, you can start it for testing purposes from command line:

 ```shell
 ./qvm-screenshot-tool.sh